 While adhering to financial reporting standards is crucial for maintaining transparency and comparability in financial statements, the implementation process can present several significant challenges, especially for smaller organizations or those operating across multiple jurisdictions.
 These challenges can vary widely but often include the following key areas:

-1. Resource Limitations: Smaller organizations may lack the financial and human resources necessary to train staff, update systems, and maintain compliance with complex international standards like IFRS or GAAP.
+1. Resource Limitations: Smaller organizations may lack the financial and human resources to train staff, update systems, and comply with complex international standards like IFRS or GAAP.
 This limitation can hinder their ability to fully comply with the standards, potentially affecting financial transparency.

 2. Diverse Regulatory Environments: Reconciling differing national financial regulations with global standards can complicate the reporting process for companies operating internationally.
 Each jurisdiction may have unique reporting requirements or modifications to standard practices that require careful management to ensure compliance.